LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 [Elastic America Virtual Chapter](https://community.elastic.co/amer-virtual/): Want to attend live workshops?
 Join the Elastic Americal Virtual Chapter to get the deets!

 ## Preparing the dataset for aggregations

+Often times, the original dataset will not be optimal for performing aggregations in its original state.

+For example, the data type of a field has may not be recognized by Elasticsearch or the dataset may contain a value in a field that do not belong in that field and etc.

+Those are exact problems that I ran into while working with this dataset so the following are the requests that I sent to yield the responses shared during the workshop.

 Copy and paste these requests into Dev Tools in Kibana and run these queries in order specified below.

-These requests will create a new index and set the data types of each field into types conducive to aggregations we will perform in this workshop(Step 1).
-Then,we copy the data from our original index to the new index we have just created(Step 2).
-Last two steps(Steps 3 & 4) removes outliers that skew our data.

 **STEP 1: Create a new index(ecommerce_data) with the following mapping.**
 ```
 PUT ecommerce_data
 {
   "mappings": {
-    "_meta": {
+    "meta": {
       "created_by": "ml-file-data-visualizer"
     },
     "properties": {